Planting Groundcovers: How To Use Them & Tips For Growing

 When planting larger areas with groundcovers, it's important to figure out how many plants are needed to cover the area.

 - First, determine the square footage of the area to be planted.
-Irregular areas with curved edges can be a bit of challenge to calculate.
-But if you can break down the area to be measured into small squares or rectangles, you can get a good approximation of how much square footage you have.
+Irregular areas with curved edges can be a bit of a challenge to calculate, but if you can break down the area to be measured into smaller squares or rectangles, you can get a good approximation of how much square footage you have.

 - Second, look at the mature size of the groundcover you want to plant.
 If the plant is 4 inches tall by 15-18 inches wide, plan on planting the individual plants 15 inches apart so that the plants will knit themselves together into a solid carpet of stems and foliage.

-- Third, look at your budget and how quickly you want the groundcover plants need to cover their new planting area.
+- Third, look at your budget and how quickly you want the groundcover plants to cover their new planting area.
 The faster the desired coverage, the closer you'll want to space them and the more plants you'll need to buy.
-If a groundcover matures to a width of 15" it's OK to plant it on 12-inch centers.
-It will fill in faster and the stems can overlap themselves without harming the plants.
+This way, your space will fill in faster and the stems can overlap without harming the plants.

-Look at the chart below to give you an idea of how many groundcover plants are needed when spaced at various distances.
+Look at the chart below to give you a rough idea of how many groundcover plants are needed when spaced at various distances.
+(See information on the product page for each groundcover plant for its specific size.)

 - Artemisia versicolor 'Seafoam'(Seafoam Sage)